tsolomko/SWCompression/README.md

 Then run `carthage update`.

-Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab.
+Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab in Xcode.

 ## Usage

-### Basics
+### Basic Example

 If you'd like to decompress "deflated" data just use: